The Science of Skin Resilience

 Skin behaves biologically, not cosmetically.
 Continuous provocation does not produce resilience.
 It produces adaptation - and when the skin's adaptive capacity is consistently outpaced, it produces damage.

-Contemporary skincare culture has, with genuinely good intentions, developed an escalating model of care: more actives, more exfoliation, more intervention, more cycling of stimulating ingredients.
-The reasoning is understandable - provocation produces short-term visible changes, and those changes are interpreted as the routine working.
+Contemporary skincare culture has developed an escalating model of care: more actives, more exfoliation, more intervention.
+Provocation produces short-term visible changes, and those changes are interpreted as the routine working.
 But provocation and healing are not the same process.
-Provocation without adequate recovery depletes the barrier, raises the baseline inflammatory state, and sensitises cutaneous nerves.
-The result is skin that requires more intervention to look the same - not because it is healing, but because it has adapted to a state of chronic low-grade damage.

 What escalating skincare culture assumes